 Each of us accumulates our own, subjective interpretations of what’s happening to us, around us, in the world.
 These in turn, contribute to the development of the cognitive filter which then helps us to make sense in a more efficient manner - the more we do it, the quicker the filtering proces will become.
 However, what role would “The Experience” play if a person repeatedly chose to see things through the lenses of their cognitive filter instead of choosing to develop new interpretations?

-When we keep the same interpretation of our life, a mental state or some situation, over time everything will become “obvious” and no matter what your experience might be, you will be inclined to interpret your situation in the same manner and reinforce your beliefs about life.
+When we keep the same interpretation of our life, a mental state or some situation, everything might appear to us as “obvious”, and no matter what our experience might be, we will be inclined to interpret our situation in the same manner over and over again - thus reinforcing our beliefs about life.

 As Inside, So Outside

 The internal environment of your mind is in a close relationship with the outside world.
-It is of course possible to escape into a fantasy world, to dissociate or distract ourselves, but it would be quite a task to try and shut down all senses in order to cease this relationship.
-And just like in any relationship, regardless if it’s a bond between particles or a bond between two people, when one part performs an action, the other part will express its reaction.
+It is, of course, possible to escape into a fantasy world, to dissociate or distract ourselves, but it would be quite a task to try and shut down all senses in order to cease this relationship.
+And just like in any relationship, regardless if it’s a bond between particles or a bond between two people, when one part performs an action, the other part will express a reaction.
 When you say “hi” to your friend, they will reply with “hi”.
-When you get angry, all world around you seem to annoy you.
-When you are sad, the world seems pointless or meaningless.
+When you get angry, all world around you will seem annoying to you.
+When you are sad, the world will seem pointless or meaningless.

 Your mind reflects to you your own perception of the world (through the cognitive filter and through your experiences), and the world around you reflects your own mind.
-Whatever you perceive and whatever your interpretations of this perceptions and experience are, it will contribute to the development of your internal world of values, beliefs, opinions.
-And whatever your values, beliefs, opinions are, you will see them in the world that you perceive.
+Whatever you perceive and whatever your interpretations of these perceptions and experience are, this process will contribute to the development of your internal world of values, beliefs, opinions.
+And whatever your values, beliefs and opinions are, you will see them in a world that you perceive.
 For example, someone might have had some experiences with people from another country.
-They got together, spend some time, had some interactions.
-If it was entirely novel experience, this primal interpretation will leave an imprint on future interpretations of similar events.
-They might have felt welcome, appreciated and appreciating, understood and understanding.
-They will then seek for clues in the present experience that can match their existing interpretation.
-Maybe their previous experiences gave rise to feeling of exclusion or feeling ignored, and now they are feeling like it’s happening again.
-They will be quite likely to feel excluded or ignored again, or they might unconsciously try to repress these feelings by consciously rejecting these people.
-Regardless, the connection with the present experience will be lost and such person will be trapped within their cognitive filter.
+They got together, spent some time, had some interactions.
+If it was an entirely novel experience, this primal interpretation will leave an imprint on future interpretations of similar events.
+Originally, they might have felt welcome, appreciated and appreciating, understood and understanding.
+Fast forward to a similar experience in the future - they will then seek for clues in the present experience that can match their existing interpretation.
+Finding such clues will support them in refreshing the past feelings and interacting with the current experience in a similar manner as in the past in order to elicit the same experience.

 How To Get “Unstuck”

-Because of the peculiarity of our brains, we all possess the tendency to have a rather consistent belief and value system, and see the world and ourselves through the same lenses for quite a long time - unless something significant happens that motivates us to change.
+Because of how our brains are wired, we all possess a tendency to have a rather consistent belief and value system, and see the world and ourselves through the same lenses for quite a long time - unless something significant happens that motivates us to change.

 Imagine someone who does exactly the opposite - they believe that they can be good enough, that life is interesting and quite easy and that they can meet goals they set for themselves.
-That would be entirely different story from the above example, however, this still would place a person at the mercy of their cognitive filter rather than the raw perception and the actual experience.
+That would be entirely different story from the above example, however, this still would place an individual at the mercy of their cognitive filter, rather than the raw perception and the actual experience.
 Although their filter might be positive and thus motivating them, it would be quite easy to slip into perfectionism or disgust towards anything and anyone that does not fit their belief system.

 “The Experience” is neutral - we make it good or bad.
 There is no skill required to experience living.
 “The Experience” just is.